Edna Purviance

 Olga Edna Purviance (/pɜːrˈvaɪ.ns/; October 21, 1895 – January 13, 1958) was an American actress of the silent film era.
 She was the leading lady in many of Charlie Chaplin's early films and in a span of eight years, she appeared in over 30 films with him.

 Life and career

 1895–1913: Early life

-Edna Purviance was born in October 21,1895, in Paradise Valley, Nevada, United States of America, to English immigrant Louisa Wright Davey and American vintner to the western mining camps Madison (Matt) Gates Purviance.
-When she was three, the family moved to Lovelock, Nevada, where they assumed ownership of a hotel.
+Edna Purviance was born on October 21, 1895, in Paradise Valley, Nevada, to English immigrant Louisa Wright Davey and American vintner to the western mining camps Madison (Matt) Gates Purviance.
+When she was three, the family moved to Lovelock, Nevada, where they assumed ownership of the Singer Hotel.
 Her parents divorced in 1902, and her mother later married Robert Nurnberger, a German plumber.
 Growing up, Purviance was a talented pianist.

 She left Lovelock in 1913 and moved in with her married sister Bessie while attending business college in San Francisco.